Midwest Invasion of 1967: Effects on Midwest Region

-The Nigerian 2nd Division continued to pursue the Biafrans but were stopped after retreating Biafran soldiers detonated and collapsed the River Niger Bridge at Onitsha.
+After retaking the Midwest, Colonel Muhammed, without consulting Gowon, appointed Samuel Ogbemudia military governor of the state.
+Ogbemudia held the post for eight years.
+Igbo civilians in the Midwest experienced violence from federal troops and non-Igbo residents after the departure of the Biafran forces.
 On October 7, 1967, citizens of Asaba were forced to leave their homes and attend a public dance in Asaba.
 When the civilians arrived in downtown Asaba they were massacred by the 2nd Division, under the supervision of Lt.
 Colonel Murtala Muhammed, in retaliation for the assassination of Ahmadu Bello at the hands of Kaduna Nzeogwu one year earlier.
 This massacre became known as the Asaba massacre.
-The 2nd Division then invaded Onitsha and managed to capture and hold onto control of the city for less than a day before they were surrounded and massacred by Biafran soldiers.
+Total deaths of Igbo civilians due to retaliatory violence in the Midwest after the invasion are unknown.
+One of Muhammed's subordinates, Lieutenant Ishola Williams, accused him of ordering the execution of prisoners of war during the campaign.
+The Niger River Bridge was restored in 1972.